Adrien Nunez: Music

-Nunez' musical influences are a mix of country, pop and hip-hop.
+His earliest musical influences, which were heavy metal music bands Metallica, Pantera, and Iron Maiden, can be attributed to his dad.
+He drifted towards pop music and aspired to be like the Jonas Brothers.
+Nunez' early musical career influences are a mix of country, pop and hip-hop.
 On August 29, 2024, Nunez released his debut single "Low Road".
 In August 2024, his early work was noted for its Shazam traction in South Africa.
 By this time, Nunez had moved from Los Angeles to Nashville.
 He made his stage debut on September 25 in Nashville two days before releasing a collaborative version of "Low Road" with Avery Anna.
 In October 2024, Nunez released "Minnesota".
 On October 9, MusicRow announce he had signed with William Morris Endeavor for exclusive representation.
 He was added to the C2C: Country to Country music festival lineup in the same month.
 By October, he announced that he would tour in support of Dasha in November 2024 and Avery Anna that December.

 In late November 2024, Nunez signed to Warner Music Nashville and Warner Records, following the viral success of "Low Road".
 He achieved 50 million views and 5 million streams in his first days as a creative artist as well as hundreds of thousands of new TikTok followers.
 On the other hand, Nunez claims the 5 million figure is attributed only to Spotify (a claim republished by Sports Illustrated and across all platforms the total number of streams reached 10 million.
 Nunez's debut song on a major label, "Apology Song", was released by the time of the announcement of his signing.